erikandersson96/first-milestone/README.md

 ---
 ## Testing

 * All pages have been tested across all screen sizes for a responsive experience.
 The layout of the different elements on each page may have different positions to make it look good on each screen size.
+I tested this in the `Chrome dev tool, so I have not tested it on actual devices`.

 * I used validators to ensure that my code was correct and up to standard.
-I did this with the use of `W3C validator` for HTML and `Jigsaw Validator for CSS.`
+I did this with the use of `W3C validator` for HTML and `Jigsaw Validator` for CSS.

 * I made sure that the website looks good down to a screen size of 300px wide.

 * All links to external websites open in a new browser.

-* All nav links show with an underline which page you are on, and it also shows an underline on the nav link that you hover over with a mouse.
+* All Navigation bar links show with an underline which page you are on, and it also shows an underline on the nav link that you hover over with a mouse.

 * The Submit button in the Contact form shows a hover effect when hovered with a mouse.